jewel/clearskies/protocol/core.md

 percent character, followed by two hex digits.
 This should only be done for these characters and should only be reversed for these characters.

-A SHA1 hash of the file tree needs to be made of the entire file tree, which is why all systems must handle files in a consistent manner.
-The list of files is sorted alphanumerically (the byte representations of the paths should be sent in UTF8 order) then hashed in the following order, separated by null bytes.

-* file path as UTF8 string
-* file size as ASCII integer
-* mtime as ASCII integer
-* SHA1 hash as hexidecimal string, all lowercase

 File tree synchronization
 -------------------------